PaddlePaddle/PaddleOCR/README.md

 The average accuracy of the two-stage training in the original paper is 89.74%, and that of one stage training in paddleocr is 88.33%.
 Both pre-trained weights can be downloaded [here](https://paddleocr.bj.bcebos.com/SRN/rec_r50fpn_vd_none_srn.tar).

-We use [LSVT](https://github.com/PaddlePaddle/PaddleOCR/blob/develop/doc/doc_en/datasets_en.md#1-icdar2019-lsvt) dataset and cropout 30w  traning data from original photos by using position groundtruth and make some calibration needed.
+We use [LSVT](https://github.com/PaddlePaddle/PaddleOCR/blob/develop/doc/doc_en/datasets_en.md#1-icdar2019-lsvt) dataset and cropout 30w  training data from original photos by using position groundtruth and make some calibration needed.
 In addition, based on the LSVT corpus, 500w synthetic data is generated to train the model.
 The related configuration and pre-trained models are as follows:

 |Model|Backbone|Configuration file|Pre-trained model|
 |-|-|-|-|